renatocaliari/contornos/docs/en/contornos.md

   * to propose a contorno process, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
+  * keep indicators updated in the system that the organization uses for public work
+  * keep projects updated in the system the organization uses for public work
   * share indicators with the organization, at the frequency defined with participants of the highest profile.
-  * share about the progress of the projects with the organization, at the frequency defined with participants of the highest profile.
   * share about the progress of specific projects that significantly impact the organization as a whole or consider it critical that other people from other contornos contribute, as often as agreed, informing how this connects to the organization's strategy and purpose.
 ----